One of my favorites for the holiday season; this Pomegranate and Rosemary Gin Fizz is so crisp and refreshing, not to mention perfectly beautiful!

 Combined with the right ingredients it makes a terrific cocktail; it’s not just for gin and tonic anymore!

-The taste clearly has those elements; tempered with some lemon, sugar and a small dose of pomegranate juice for both color and taste; I love the juxtaposition of tart, sweet and pine.
+The taste clearly has those elements; tempered with some lemon, sugar and a small dose of pomegranate juice for both color and taste; I love the juxtaposition of tart, sweet and juniper.

 This cocktail is truly quintessential Christmas.
 Ask my neighbor Kevin; he has personal experience.
 I make cocktails for this series at all times of day; often predicated by other parts of my schedule and yesterday it was by the fact that I was without rosemary.
 REALLY?

 While everyone else spent weeks moaning about the change away from Daylight Savings, I’ve missed getting fresh rosemary and basil from my backyard more than I’ve missed daylight!

 A never quick run to the grocery store and it was 7:30pm before I was finished with the crafting and photography for this gorgeous Pomegranate and Rosemary Gin Fizz.

 With three on hand I hated to just pour them down the drain; after all Nolet’s is a premium gin.